sansin5982/Statistics-with-R/Correlation.md

 # Correlation

-Correlation analysis is a statistical method used to examine the strength and direction of the relationship between two continuous variables.
+A *correlation analysis* is a statistical method used to examine the strength and direction of the relationship between two continuous variables.
 The most commonly used correlation coefficient is **Pearson’s correlation coefficient**, which measures the linear relationship